 The group rehearsed their set in the afternoon, and Mal Evans taped the setlist to their guitars to help them remember the running order.
 They were also visited by the British ambassador to Denmark.

-The Beatles performed two shows as the KB Hallen venue, at 6pm and 9.30pm, with 4,400 fans seeing each.
-The setlist for the first concert was: I Want To Hold Your Hand, I Saw Her Standing There, You Can’t Do That, All My Loving, She Loves You, Till There Was You, Roll Over Beethoven, Can’t Buy Me Love, This Boy and Long Tall Sally.
+The Beatles performed two shows at the KB Hallen venue, at 6pm and 9.15pm, with 4,400 fans seeing each.
+The setlist for the first was: ‘I Saw Her Standing There’, ‘I Want To Hold Your Hand’, ‘All My Loving’, ‘She Loves You’, ‘Till There Was You’, ‘Roll Over Beethoven’, ‘Can’t Buy Me Love’, ‘This Boy’ and ‘Twist And Shout’.

 The order of the first two songs was switched for the second show of the night, and for all subsequent dates in the tour.
 At the end of the evening the stage announcer told the audience that The Beatles would not return to the stage, and a potted delphinium was thrown in protest.

-As the tour progressed, occasionally Twist And Shout replaced Long Tall Sally as the closer.
+As the tour progressed, occasionally ‘Twist And Shout’ replaced Long Tall Sally as the closer.